-- Helps in maintaining the team’s scrums tools (i.e. Action board, Storyboard, charts, backlogs, etc.)
+- Helps in maintaining the team’s scrum tools (i.e. Action board, Storyboard, charts, backlogs, etc.)

 - Helps the team and the product owner in determining the Definition of Done and Definition of Ready

-Responsible for Development and Nurturing of Team Dynamics
+Responsible for the Development and Nurturing of Team Dynamics

 - System Coaching